Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-3-climate-science.html.markdown

 *Compared to other types of travel, flying has the highest impact.
 For many people it's become essential, and we need to have a conversation about what it's essential for, given how harmful it is.*

 *It’s not just CO2 – flights also produce water vapour in the form of contrails, Nitrous Oxide, and air pollution.
 Radiative forcing means that these greenhouse gases have roughly double the warming effect.*

+> "Compared to other types of travel, flying has the highest impact."

 *Globally, flying is responsible for around 5% of global emissions, but it’s increasing.
 In other industries, emissions are falling.
 With industries such as energy, you can switch from coal to renewables, but for aviation, the alternatives aren’t really there just now.*